(Disclosure: Some of the links below may be affiliate links)

 Even though the pool was looking great at night, it was not permitted to use it at night.
 This is quite dumb in my opinion.
 It would have been good to go to the pool at night.
 Especially since it actually looks great in the night :)

 Unfortunately, our hotel was not directly located close to the beach.
-We had to take a shuttle to go the beach.
+We had to take a shuttle to go to the beach.
 There was one shuttle every hour.
 And then, we had to walk five minutes to the beach.
-It’s not so bad, but when it’s so hot, you’d rather simply jump in the sea or find some shade ;)
+It is not so bad, but when it is so hot, you would rather simply jump in the sea or find some shade ;)

 For the price, I think that all-inclusive is great.
-Not necessarily because it’s the cheapest, but because you don’t have to worry about the prices.
+Not necessarily because it is the cheapest, but because you do not have to worry about the prices.
 You can eat what you want and you can go to the restaurant without a wallet.
-That’s awesome.
+That is awesome.
 In our case, the quality was really nice.
-The problem with all-inclusive is that it makes you want to eat too much ;) Both me and Mrs The Poor Swiss have eaten too much during our honeymoon.
-But that’s only 6 days, it’s not too bad :)
+The problem with all-inclusive is that it makes you want to eat too much ;) Both me and Mrs. The Poor Swiss have eaten too much during our honeymoon.
+But that is only 6 days, it is not too bad :)

 The only excursion we did was to go snorkeling in a boat and visiting an island, Paradise Island.
 Neither of us have been snorkeling before and we really wanted to try it.
 It was really great.

 We took a boat from the beach.
 The people from the tour were really nice and spoke good German and English.
-We did around one hour of boat to the first snorkeling place.
+We did around one hour on the boat to the first snorkeling place.
 During that time, there was a photographer aboard (of course!).
 He took a lot of pictures.